6 Trendy Restaurants in Florence You Need to Try

 Il Santo Bevitore

 A beautiful setting for one of Florence’s trendiest restaurants, complete with an impressive vaulted ceiling and wood paneling.
-Il Santo Bevitore (Via Santo Spirito, 64r) is bustling, filled on weekend evenings with a crowd who loves good food and fine wine.
+Il Santo Bevitore is bustling, filled on weekend evenings with a crowd who loves good food and fine wine.

-And the real winner of the whole experience: the wine list.
+The real winner of the whole experience is the wine list.
 It’s complete with wine by the glass from multiple regions, not only the usual Chianti.

 Spaghetti served on a white plate with ground meat and fresh herbs